-Once a claim has been deemed eligible for recovery in accordance with statute provisions, the recovery is limited to \$40,000 per claim, and the amount of recovery from the account based upon claims made against any single contractor must not exceed \$750,000 or 20 percent of the account balance, as determined on the date the Board approves payment of all the claims, whichever is less.
+Once a claim has been deemed eligible for recovery in accordance with statute provisions, the recovery is limited to \$35,000 per claim.
+Recoveries may be further limited by statute to \$400,000 for claims filed against any one contractor.
 In general, a claimant has four years after completion of the qualified services, or two years after obtaining a court ordered judgment, to file a complaint with the Board.